0

 With Docker socket proxy

-: Using Netdata with a Docker socket proxy might have some features not working as expected.
+Note: Using Netdata with a Docker socket proxy may cause some features to not work as expected.
 It hasn't been fully tested by the Netdata team.

 HAProxy